 Carly was very frustrated.
 Come on, she wanted to become an Ophthalmologist, help people and make her parents proud!

-Acing her tests and examinations will definitely be a source of joy and sign of progress in her medical career dreams.
+Acing her tests and examinations will definitely be a source of joy and a sign of progress in her medical career dreams.
 But everything wasn’t going as planned.

 She had to meet a senior colleague and friend, Jackson, who gave her tips on how to study well in anatomy for medical school.

-Jackson gave her sure strategies that helped her become a high scoring anatomy student with excellent retentive capabilities.
+Jackson gave her sure strategies that helped her become a high-scoring anatomy student with excellent retentive capabilities.

 And as soon as Carly implemented those strategies, boom, magic happened!